Auxiliary Artifacts

 | testing | Coverage requirements, determinism, isolation, integration tests, and regression-prevention rules. | Reviewer agents on any diff with code changes |

-Canonical location: .agents/checks/{id}.md.
+Canonical location: checks/{id}.md in the bundled npm package.
 Authoring guide: checks/README.md in the framework repo.

 Prompts